 Classroom centers provide daily opportunities for discovery, curiosity, invention, and wonder.

 Students participate in performances including Chapel presentations that build confidence and pride.
-Students also participate in special classes including music, PE, art, Spanish and library one to two times each week.
+Students also participate in special classes including Children's Bible class, PE, art, Spanish and library one to two times each week.